robertoabraham/AST2040/README.md

 ## Setting up the VM

 I purchased a monthly plan for an Ubuntu 18.04 VM using the Working Copy iPad Git client.
 I kept notes on how this was done in Bear.
 It was really easy.
 To provision the machine, first log in as root and set up a user account.
-The log in with the user account and install the needed software.
+Then log in with the user account and install the needed software.
 Both steps are stored as Termius "snippets" but here they are again.

 1. Create user account

+The following steps create a user account named "abraham".
+This account has `sudo` access and a password (though logging in from a remote machine will still require an SSH key).

 ```
 mkdir -p /home/abraham/.ssh